upstate-csci-238-master/project-2-geolocation/README.md

 ```

 There is a sample program in the repository called parse.cpp that shows how to parse (separate) each of the fields.
 Use this code to construct the parser portion of this assignment.
 Or come up with your own.

+You will read the places from a text file called places.txt.
+There is sample file you can start with in this repository.
+BUT THE FINAL PROJECT MUST USE THE FILE CREATED BY THE ENTIRE CLASS.

+Here are some sample C++ programs in this repository that will help you with new concepts.

+parse.cpp - how to parse a string that has delimeters between each field of the string
+getline.cpp - how to read an entire line of strings rather a single string
+fileIO.cpp - how to read text data from a file
+stod.cpp - how to convert a string like "34.2242" into a double precision floating point number

 # Part C: place_information.py